fireship-io/fireship.io/hugo/content/lessons/flutter-push-notifications-fcm-guide/index.md

 ### Get Permission on iOS

 On iOS, you must explicitly get permission from the user to send notifications.
-This can handled when the widget is initialized, or better yet, you might run this
+This can handled when the widget is initialized, or better yet, you might strategically request permission when the user is most likely to say "yes".

 {{< file "dart" "main.dart" >}}